AbhiAdr/goserver/README.md

 `goserver: A light waight Web Server`

 This repository contains a collection of Go programs and libraries that demonstrate how we can use go lang as webserver or APIserver

-> We have include login and signup functionality within this project
+> We have include login and signup functionality within this project , Your comments and suggestions are welcome.

 ## Prerequisites